Manchester United 1-0 Tottenham Hotspur

 Substitution

-Attempt missed.
-Antonio Valencia (Manchester United) right footed shot from the centre of the box is just a bit too high following a corner.
+Attempt saved.
+Ashley Young (Manchester United) right footed shot from the centre of the box is saved in the bottom left corner.

 Substitution